 DHCD participation in a project may not be more than 49 percent of the total development cost, or the minimum amount necessary to make the project feasible (whichever is less).
-For tenant-owned Limited Equity Cooperatives acquired with DHCD financing, total DHCD participation may not be more than 66 percent of the total development costs (including acquisition and rehabilitation).
 Tax Credit equity investments are not counted as DHCD participation in the calculation of this metric, although 9 percent Tax Credit equity is not counted as Borrower leverage in the Leverage scoring criteria.